 Kanye West continues to face controversies

-Earlier this month, Kanye West got backlash for his antisemitic remarks on X, leading to a backlash from both fans and celebrities online.
+Earlier this month, Kanye West got backlash for his antisemitic remarks on X, leading to criticism from both fans and celebrities online.
 In now-deleted tweets, he wrote things like, "I am a N*zi" and "I am racist.
 Stereotypes exist for a reason and they all be true."
+He added, "Jewish people actually hate white people and use Black people."

 It got to a point that Friends star David Schwimmer addressed Ye's controversial tweets, calling for X CEO Elon Musk to ban the actor from the platform.